We Are Workers’ Lawyers.

 • The will must be in writing and declared a will.

-• Witnessed by two persons over age 16.
+• Witnessed by two persons over the age of 16.

-Holographic Wills (Written out and signed by testator) are void in Iowa.
+Holographic wills, or a will that is written out and signed by the testator, are void and not recognized as valid in Iowa.

-Foreign Wills, or wills made outside the state, must comply with laws where the will executed or the home state of the testator.
-To be recognized in Iowa, foreign wills still must be in writing and subscribed (foot signed) by testator.
+Foreign wills or wills made outside the state must comply with laws where the will is executed or in the home state of the testator.
+To be recognized in Iowa, foreign wills still must be in writing and subscribed (foot-signed) by the testator.

 What does it take to amend a will or revoke it?

-• Destruction of the Will: Physically destroy it with the specific intent to revoke it.
+When a will is destroyed, it is physically destroyed with the specific intent to revoke it.

 Does a spouse or child have an absolute right to a property share?